 State alcohol law lets adults age 18 or older be servers or cashiers in venues that sell alcohol.
 It can be for drinking either on or off-site.

 A supervisor must be present.
-However, the law does not state any minimum age for the supervisor.
-In addition, the laws make no artificial distinctions among beer, wine and spirits.
+Yet the law does not state any minimum age for the supervisor.
+Also, the laws make no artificial distinctions among beer, wine and spirits.

 Persons 16 years or older may legally sell beer and wine for drinking elsewhere.
-But only adults age 18 or older may sell spirits for off-site consumption.
+But only adults age 18 or older may sell spirits for off-site use.

-Adults 18 or older may sell any alcoholic beverage of 3.2% alcohol or lower by weight (ABW) for off-premises use.
+Adults 18 or older may sell any beverage of 3.2% alcohol or lower by weight (ABW).
+They do this for off-site use.
 In reality, that means they may only sell “near-beer” and non-alcoholic beer.

-On the other hand, only liquor stores may sell alcoholic beverages with over 3.2% ABW.
+Only liquor stores may sell beverages with over 3.2% ABW.
 Employees at these stores must be at least 21 years old.

 A Baptist minister first made Bourbon in 1789 in Bourbon County, Kentucky.
 The beverage took the name of the county.